roguewatt/via-framework/README.md

-# VRI Framework
+# VIA Framework

-**Valid / Reference / Issue — A Governance and Auditing Convention for Production Forecasting**
+**Valid / Issue / Sample As-of Time — A Governance and Auditing Convention for Production Forecasting**

 ## Purpose

-The VRI Framework provides a structured convention for designing, constructing, and auditing production forecasting systems.
+The VIA Framework provides a structured convention for designing, constructing, and auditing production forecasting systems.

 It separates two levels:

 - **Run Design**: how a training, backtest, evaluation, or inference run is organised.
 - **Sample Design**: how each forecasting sample is temporally governed and represented.

-The three core VRI concepts are:
+The three core VIA concepts are:

 - **Valid Time**
-- **Reference Time**
+- **Sample As-of Time**
 - **Issue Time**

 The framework also uses **Cutoff** as a separate run-level control.

-VRI does not introduce a new forecasting algorithm, model architecture, or temporal theory.
-VRI uses established ideas from forecasting, temporal databases, point-in-time feature retrieval, and real-time data vintages.
+VIA does not introduce a new forecasting algorithm, model architecture, or temporal theory.
+VIA uses established ideas from forecasting, temporal databases, point-in-time feature retrieval, and real-time data vintages.
 Its contribution is to organise these ideas into a production forecasting governance convention with explicit run-level, sample-level, record-version-level, and audit-level controls.

 ## Framework Structure